cyclosproject/cyclos4-ui/README.md

 npm run build
 ```

 After the build process (which can take a few minutes) you will have the `dist` directory containing the resources that should be deployed to your web server (Apache, Nginx, etc).
+The same process applies when updating to a new version of the frontend: just update your local copy, build again and re-deploy.
+Make sure that the folder is completely replaced, so no stale files are left.

 Angular assumes the application is deployed in the root path of your domain.
 For example, this is the case for `https://account.example.org`.
 If this is not the case, such as `https://www.example.org/path` you need to pass in the path name to Angular at compilation time, like:
 ```bash